-Fertility awareness is a vital part of hormonal health regardless of one’s pregnancy goals.
-It becomes the foundation for body literacy — an oft-ignored source of women's empowerment.
+Fertility awareness is a vital part of hormonal health regardless of a woman’s pregnancy goal.
+It becomes the foundation for body literacy — the most powerful resource for real, long-term recovery.

 This article’s about the power of becoming body literate.
-It’s a soapbox of mine even though I just learned of the phrase last year while reading Dr. Lara Briden’s book “Period Repair Manual”.
+It’s a soapbox of mine and even more so after reading Dr. Lara Briden’s book “Period Repair Manual”.

-Despite my late arrival to the proverbial table on feminism and menstrual health, I’ve been pretty antagonistic toward the use of Google to solve hormonal and period problems.
-And, health problems, in general.
+I’ve developed a pretty antagonistic view toward the use of Google to solve hormonal and period problems.
+And health problems, in general.

 I think in reality though, women spend a lot of time traversing the road of trial and error.
 They spend untold amounts of money, energy, and emotion trying to be their own doctor.

-Because the basic education of every doctor is the study of the body - first!
+This happens because the basic education of every doctor is the study of the body - first!
 The primary two years of medical school - including naturopathic medical school, where I attended - focus on how the body works.
-We add in diseases later on - we don’t start there.
+We add in diseases later on - we don’t start there - as most do.

-Regardless of whether standardized tests discriminate or are poor evaluators of a person’s understanding/intelligence, the point of the MCAT is to ensure you have adequate thinking and conceptualization skills to help someone’s body improve.
-(Or heal, as is a possibility when working with integrative/naturopathic medicine.)
+The point of the MCAT is to ensure future doctors have adequate thinking and conceptualization skills to improve the body.
+(Or provoke healing, as is possible when working with integrative approaches.)

-So, let’s begin at the beginning and figure out how to create powerful shifts that provoke real healing.
-And permanently so.
+So, let’s begin at the beginning and figure out how to create powerful shifts that provoke tangible and sustainable well-being.